csulpizi/linreg_object_tracker/README.md

 * obj_list -> A list of objects.
 Each entry contains a list of the indices of all items belonging to that object.

 ### track_plot() Function
 A function used by track_objects to plot the results.
+This function is fairly useless outside of the context of its use in the track_objects() function.

 ### Required Libraries
 * numpy